progrium/go-extpoints/README.md

 		console.log("Yay!
 It's over!")
 	}

+A plugin can implement any number of extension point interfaces.
 Now when we run our program?

 	Yay!
 It's starting!
 	Hello World